sprw121/sql_engine/readme.txt

 This project is a command line sql engine for csv files.
 Supports loading of csvs with integer or floating point columns.
-Column headers for required.
+Column headers are required.
 Currently implements basic SELECT queries on them for maniuplation.
 Can be run in an interactive terminal mode, or a cli only mode.